 Ernest and Frederick were two of the five sons of John James and Amelia Hewitt, there was a solitary daughter in the family too.
 The father, John James had been born into a farming family, only medium scale but back in 1871, when John James was 9 months old, his father had 116 acres in Gissing and was employing 3 men and 2 boys along with a live in dairy maid to process the milk from his cows.
-They were doing well enough to also employ a nursemaid, whilst a third employee, a Farm Servant, was also living-in.
-Hewitt Snr continued to thrive, 10 years later he had added another 80 or so acres to his holdings and 10 years after that John James had struck out on his own and was working as a Farm Steward out in Winfarthing.
-He must have paid close attention to his father as this was a responsible job for a 20 years old lad who would have been expected to supervise men two or three times his age!
+They were doing well enough to also employ a nursemaid, whilst a third employee, a Farm Servant, was also living in.
+Hewitt Snr continued to thrive, 10 years later he had added another 80 or so acres to his holdings and 10 years after that Ernest and Frederick's father, John James Hewitt, had struck out on his own and was working as a Farm Steward out in Winfarthing.
+He must have paid close attention to his own father as this was a responsible job for a 20 years old lad who would have been expected to supervise men twice his age or more!

-A young man in a hurry, in early 1894 John James married Amelia Frances Legrys, born in Tivetshall but living in Dickleburgh in 1881.
-Amelia was from a similar background to John James, whilst in 1881 her father only had 19 acres, 10 years earlier at the relatively young age of 54, he was farming 138 acres.
-The old boy kept going though; in 1891, when 74, he still claimed to be a farmer, but I suspect mostly in tandem with his oldest son, also a farmer, living next door to him!
+A young man in a hurry, in early 1894 he married Amelia Frances Legrys, born in Tivetshall but living in Dickleburgh in 1881.
+Amelia was from a similar background to John James, although in 1881 her father only had 19 acres, 10 years earlier in middle age(54) Amelia's father had been farming 138 acres.
+The old boy kept going though; in 1891, when 74, he still claimed to be a farmer but I suspect mostly in tandem with his oldest son, also a farmer, living next door to him!

-They family appear in the 1901 census out in Flixton, not far from The Buck, next door to one of the Flixton Park Lodges.
+The Hewitt family appear in the 1901 census out in Flixton, not far from The Buck, next door to one of the Flixton Park Lodges.
 John James Hewitt was a Farm Bailiff, to the Flixton Estate and it seems Amelia may have had a side business going, or alternatively 'The Tea House' may just have been the name of the house they were living in?
 While the oldest of their four lads, Sydney, had been born in his father's home village of Gissing, the other three lads, Lister, Ernest and Ralph, claimed Homersfield birth, which at that time seems to have included the Flixton Estate!

-Hewitt, although described as a steady fellow who had never been seen drunk, was a bit of speed merchant and at twilight one evening in 1905, this bailiff to Sir Frederick Adair, even though he had put his lamps on, managed to drive into another pony and trap just by the Magpie, Harleston.
-Although the other driver was distracted by the fact he was, essentially, giving a test drive to a prospect purchaser of his pony and had not got his own lamps on, the fact that Hewitt was belting along at 10 to 12 miles per hour meant he was required to pay half of the damages to the other chap's trap!
+Hewitt, although described as a steady fellow who had never been seen drunk was a bit of speed merchant and at twilight one evening in 1905, this bailiff to Sir Frederick Adair, even though he had put his lamps on, managed to drive into another pony and trap just by the Magpie.
+Although the other driver was distracted by the fact he was, essentially, giving a test drive to a prospect purchaser of his pony and had not got his own lamps on, the fact that Hewitt was belting along at 10 to 12 miles per hour meant he was required to pay half of the damages to the other chaps trap!